databladeio/analysts-getting-started/README.md

 If you are using Amazon Redshift, you can find the root certificate [here](https://s3.amazonaws.com/redshift-downloads/redshift-ssl-ca-cert.pem).

-### Setting up Google BigQuery
+### Setting up Google BigQuery (OAuth)
+If you have a Google account that has access to the BigQuery tables you want to query, then setting up the integration via OAuth is by far the easiest method.

+**NOTE:** BigQuery datasets that have been shared with you will **NOT** be accessible via DataBlade.
+You must at least be a Viewer of the Google Cloud project that owns the BigQuery datasets you want to access.
+This will give you direct access to the BigQuery datasets, and in turn, the ability to use DataBlade to query those datasets.
+If you aren't sure if this is the case, contact your Google Cloud admin.
+See [here](https://cloud.google.com/sql/docs/add-member-to-project) for instructions on how to add a user to a project.

 1. [Enable the BigQuery API](https://console.developers.google.com//start/api?id=bigquery&credential=client_key) for the project that you want to query data from.
+2. In DataBlade, set up a BigQuery (OAuth) integration by providing a name andthen clicking **Authenticate with Google**.

+### Setting up Google BigQuery (Service Account)
+1. [Enable the BigQuery API](https://console.developers.google.com//start/api?id=bigquery&credential=client_key) for the project that you want to query data from.
 2. If you already have a service account with a P12 key, you can skip this step.
 Otherwise, in the [Developers Console](https://console.cloud.google.com) for the chosen project, under **API Manager**, select [**Credentials**](https://console.cloud.google.com/apis/credentials).
 In the **Create Credentials** dropdown, choose **Service account key**.
 Select **New service account** in the dropdown and name it DataBlade.
 For **Key type**, select **P12**, then click **Create**.
 The private key should automatically download.
 Click **Close** in the dialog.
 3. On the main **Credentials** page, click [**Manage service accounts**](https://console.cloud.google.com/iam-admin/serviceaccounts/project) and take note of the **Service account ID** for the service account you just created (it has the format of an email address).
-4. In DataBlade, set up a BigQuery integration, providing the service email account (aka account ID), the generated `.p12` file, and the associated project ID.
+4. In DataBlade, set up a BigQuery (Service Account) integration, providing the service email account (aka account ID), the generated `.p12` file, and the associated project ID.

 <img width="609" alt="screen shot 2016-06-02 at 8 12 36 am" src="https://cloud.githubusercontent.com/assets/1543187/15750163/3c19d962-289a-11e6-8ee1-d8e13a3ff9b6.png">